 I approach each of my dog’s as an individual as they each have different needs.
 While they are the same species of course and require the same type of nutrition (although that also differs a bit between each of them – that does NOT mean I feed them as an omnivore since they ARE carnivores) they each have a way I use essential oils with them that is different than the other.

-technique, and VERY modified with my Carolina Dog, Schatzie, as she was much more toxic and years older than King, my American Bully) I use different amounts on each of them.
-With my former Neo Mastiff Shadrach (130 lbs) and my former Great Dane, Meshach (160 lbs), I rarely had to dilute oils on them but I usually only used 2-3 drops of each oil on them UNLESS they were ill with something.
-With King and Schatzie I typically use 1-2 drops that I place in my own hand first with my palm up on King’s back (making that connection), dilute it, then rub my hands together, then up my neck or bottoms of my feet, then up King’s back, and any residual left I use on Schatzie.
+During the weekly modified raindrop technique* I do on each of my dogs, I do a VERY modified with my Carolina Dog, Schatzie, as she was much more toxic and years older than King, my American Bully) I use different amounts of oils on each of them.
+With my former Neo Mastiff Shadrach (130 lbs) and my former Great Dane, Meshach (160 lbs), I rarely had to dilute oils on them but I usually only used 2-3 drops of each oil on them.
+With King and Schatzie I typically use 1 drop that I place in my own hand first with my palm up on King’s back (making that connection), dilute it, then rub my hands together, then up my neck or bottoms of my feet, then up King’s back, and any residual left I use on Schatzie.
 That has worked so well for us.
 It’s such a small amount but so effective – and we all three benefit :-).
 Each of them is individual and because I know my dogs, I know how to accommodate their unique needs.
-Here is a Periscope video I did in 2015 for you to reference: http://www.katch.me/DocKim/v/ff222e52-c7c2-3971-93f1-8d33d61a319f

 The questions I would ask here if I knew what raindrop technique is used for is what are the benefits, and why does she do it weekly?
 And then I’d research that out on my own.